Skip to content

 Can I adopt a male or female Miniature Schnauzer?

-Of the Miniature Schnauzers currently listed, 1 female.
+Of the Miniature Schnauzers currently listed, 1 is male and 8 female.
 You can filter by sex on the search page.

 What does adopting a Miniature Schnauzer from a shelter include?